AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50512-error-when-updating-the-start-date-for-a-downloadable-product-staging-update.md

 ## Issue

-Error when updating the start date for a downloadable product staging update.
+The error *The downloadable link isn't related to the product.
+Verify the link and try again*, occurs when updating the start date for a downloadable product staging update.

 <u>Steps to reproduce</u>: